-Caleb Loschen is an associate with Foley & Lardner LLP based in the firm’s Milwaukee office where he is a member of the Transactions Practice.
+Caleb Loschen is an associate with Foley & Lardner LLP based in the firm’s Milwaukee office where he is a member of the firms Transactions Practice Group, and the Environmental, Social, and Corporate Governance (ESG) Team.
 Caleb is admitted to practice only in New York, and is not admitted in Wisconsin.

 Before joining Foley, Caleb was an associate at an international law firm in New York.
 He worked as a junior attorney on a variety of M&A and restructuring transactions including buy-side and sell-side clients, in-court and out of court restructurings and carve out transactions.
 Caleb drafted ancillary deal documents and coordinated diligence efforts.
 He also worked on debt financing transactions.